 Swiss Chard will grow big, so when planting your seeds, give them the proper spacing to prevent fungal diseases and have best growing conditions.
 I plant my seeds 12 inches apart on all sides.
 Put seeds 1/2 inch down, and I like to put in two seeds per hole.
 When the seedlings emerge and are about two inches high, I will snip out the smaller one if more than one is growing.

 Swiss Chard can be served pretty much any way that you would use spinach.
 It’s great fresh in salads, steamed with a little lemon and olive oil, or even sautéed and used in omelets, and tossed into soups!
+You could even trade out cabbage leaves for larger chard leaves in cabbage rolls, just trim out the chunkier part of the stem before rolling (the stem can be chopped up into the filling!)
 I have a great tip for storing your chard in the refrigerator, and it can also be steamed then frozen for longer keeping.

 - Biennial: grown as annual

 - Sun: full sun, or part shade in warm weather